Using apflow as a Library¶

-This guide shows how to use aipartnerupflow as a library in your own project (e.g., aipartnerupflow-demo) and customize it with your own routes, middleware, and configurations.
+This guide shows how to use apflow as a library in your own project (e.g., apflow-demo) and customize it with your own routes, middleware, and configurations.

 Table of Contents¶